UKCloud/documentation/articles/vmware/vmw-sd.md

 ## Pricing and packaging

-UKCloud for VMware VMs start at 1p per hour, and full pricing with all options including licensing and connectivity are available in the [*UKCloud Pricing Guide*](https://ukcloud.com/wp-content/uploads/2019/06/ukcloud-pricing-guide-11.0.pdf).
+UKCloud for VMware VMs start at 1p per hour, and full pricing with all options including licensing and connectivity are available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 ## Accreditation and information assurance

 The security of our platform is our number one priority.
-We’ve always been committed to adhering to exacting standards, frameworks and best practice.
+We've always been committed to adhering to exacting standards, frameworks and best practice.
 Everything we do is subject to regular independent validation by government accreditors, sector auditors, and management system assessors.
 Details are available on the [UKCloud website](https://ukcloud.com/governance/).

 ## Connectivity options

 UKCloud provides one of the best-connected cloud platforms for the UK Public Sector.
-We offer a range of flexible connectivity options detailed in the [*UKCloud Pricing Guide*](https://ukcloud.com/wp-content/uploads/2019/06/ukcloud-pricing-guide-11.0.pdf) which enable access to our secure platform by DDoS-protected internet, native PSN, Janet, HSCN and RLI and your own lease lines via our HybridConnect service.
+We offer a range of flexible connectivity options detailed in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide) which enable access to our secure platform by DDoS-protected internet, native PSN, Janet, HSCN and RLI and your own lease lines via our HybridConnect service.

 ## An SLA you can trust